mrvisser/node-corporal/README.md

 Currently:

+* Parsing of string command input into an argv array
+* Multi-line commands
 * Tab auto-complete for commands based on available commands
-* Multi-line commands
+* API and Model for creating and loading your own commands
+* Flexible error handling
 * Custom PS1 and PS2 prompts
-* API and Model for creating and loading your own commands
 * Environment support for stateful CLI sessions
 * Up / down functionality for command history
 * `clear` command to clear the terminal window
-* Flexible error handling

 Planned: